Montalbano, K. (2018). Government surveillance of religious expression: Mormons, Quakers, and Muslims in the United States. New York, NY: Routledge.

 Manuscripts Under Review or In Development

-Montalbano, K. (under review).
+Montalbano, K. (invited to revise and resubmit).
 Yik Yak and hyperlocalized messaging: An autopsy of anonymity gone awry.